MByteBender/minesweeper/README.md

-Highscore Room funktioniert noch nicht muss noch fertig implementiert werden!!
+#### Highscore Room funktioniert noch nicht muss noch fertig implementiert werden!!

+### Authors

+- Tristan Westreicher Team-Lead
+- Aaron-Kevin Santos
+- Mihailo Vucinic
+- Simon Weisser

+Copyright (c) 2023 FH Campus Wien

+This project, Minesweeper, is the property of FH Campus Wien and is protected by copyright laws.
+It is made available on GitHub for educational and reference purposes only.
+Any unauthorized use, reproduction, or distribution of this project is strictly prohibited.